awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 ### To control the proxy server for 3\.0\+ clients<a name="windows_proxy_server-new-clients"></a>

-By default, the 3\.0\+ Windows clients use the proxy server specified in the device operating system settings\.
+By default, the 3\.0\+ Windows clients use the proxy server that's specified in the device operating system settings\.
 The first time the client is launched, the device operating system proxy server setting is used\.
 If you select another option for the proxy server, that setting is used for subsequent launches of the client\.
+If a proxy server is specified at both the operating system level and in the WorkSpaces client, the client setting is used\.

 Starting with version 3\.0\.12 of the Windows client, you can also choose not to use a proxy server\.

+**Note**
+In versions 3\.0\.0 through 3\.0\.11, if you specify a custom proxy server, a "No network" error might appear when you attempt to log in to your WorkSpace\.
+If you want to use a custom proxy server with the Windows client, we recommend upgrading to the latest version\.

 1. In the Amazon WorkSpaces client application, go to **Settings**, **Manage Proxy Server**\.